-If you have any difficulties applying online please contact our research admissions team via firstname.lastname@example.org.
+If you have any difficulties applying online please email our research admissions team via firstname.lastname@example.org.

-International applicants can use the services of our representatives overseas.
-Please see our information about immigration, and specific entry requirements including English language qualifications.
+International applicants can use the services of University representatives overseas.
+Please see our information about immigration, and specific entry requirements including English language requirements.
 Find out more about immigration requirements for all types of temporary study, and research visits.

 Step 1 choose an existing research project or start your own

-For information on the research degrees we offer visit our coursefinder.
-Please make sure that you are able to meet the requirements below before submitting your application:
+For information on the research degrees we offer, visit our research opportunities directory.
+Please make sure that you are able to meet the following requirements before submitting your application:

-- the academic entry requirements for your course.
+- The academic entry requirements for your course.
 Use Coursefinder to see the criteria.

-Start dates vary but your graduate school or faculty admissions office will be able to advise you on when you can start your research.
+Start dates vary, but contact your graduate school or faculty admissions office for advice on when you can start your research.

 Start your own project

-- research news: find academics who are taking part in breakthrough research at the University
+- Browse research news: find academics who are taking part in breakthrough research at the University.

-- faculty websites: browse our faculty site list by subject to find our academics
+- Check faculty websites: browse our faculty site list by subject to find our academics.

-- searching for authors of recent research journals and articles on The Conversation and Academia.edu
+- Search for authors of recent research journals and articles on The Conversation and Academia websites.

 Step 2 apply